Huntington Station, New York

-Huntington Station is a hamlet and census-designated place (CDP) in the Town of Huntington in Suffolk County, on Long Island, in New York.
-The population was 33,029 at the 2010 census.
+Huntington Station is a hamlet and census-designated place (CDP) in the Town of Huntington in Suffolk County, on Long Island, in New York, in the United States.
+The population was reported as 34,878 with the 2020 census.
+It is considered part of the greater Huntington area, which is anchored by Huntington.

 History

 The hamlet was named for its railroad station, and was originally known as "Fairground".

 Huntington Station was the birthplace of poet Walt Whitman.
 His home remains there as a museum.

 Economy

 Across from the Walt Whitman Museum on Route 110 are the Walt Whitman Shops, a large shopping mall.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 14.2 km2, all land.